openharmony/testfwk_developer_test/README.md

         </device>
         ```

-    3. For devices that support serial port connection only, modify the configuration file as follows:
+    3. For devices that only support the serial port connection, modify the configuration file as follows:

         \[board\_info\]    \# Configure development board information.